 Laser light assists the Audi drivers at Le Mans

-With it’s matrix LED headlights, consisting of eight LED unit’s per side, the Audi R18 e-tron quattro set standards in terms of lighting range and light intensity at Le Mans last year.
+With its matrix LED headlights, consisting of eight LED unit’s per side, the Audi R18 e-Tron Quattro set standards regarding lighting range and light intensity at Le Mans last year.
 The innovative headlights of the new R18 combine the strengths of the matrix LED headlights with those of laser light.
 “Laser light provides a much more homogenous and precise spread in front of the car,” says Chris Reinke.
-“For us, this technology marks a milestone “ it’s a reflection of the pioneering spirit of Audi Sport that, yet again, were assuming a pioneering role and, together with our colleagues in production development, deploying this new technology at such an early stage in racing.
+“For us, this technology marks a milestone “ it’s a reflection of the pioneering spirit of Audi Sport that, yet again, we’re assuming a pioneering role and, together with our colleagues in production development, deploying this new technology at such an early stage in racing.
 This collaboration is remarkable.”

 Audi has previously set standards in lighting technology at Le Mans on several occasions.
 The Audi R10 TDI in 2006 was the first race car equipped with LED daytime running light.
 On the R15 TDI, LEDs additionally functioned as the high beam.
 In 2011, with the R18 TDI, Audi used full LED headlights for the first time; and in 2013 matrix LED technology followed.

 “The use of laser light at Le Mans is yet another example that underscores Audi’s leading role in the development of new technologies and the importance of motorsport for the company,” says Head of Audi Motorsport Dr. Wolfgang Ullrich.
 “Le Mans again serves as a tough test bed for a new technology that’ll soon be launched in production at Audi and in which the four rings are again a crucial step ahead of the competition.
 The close cooperation between Audi Sport and production development is exemplary and unique.”